lukenew2/crypto_automation_system/README.md

       },
 ```

-This gives our automation system permission to read/write to the database so whenever TradingView sends signals to our application we will be able to write the signals to the table.
+This gives your automation system permission to read/write to the database so whenever TradingView sends signals to your application you will be able to write the signals to the table.

 Next, open *crypto_automation_system/crypto_bot/.chalice/config.json* and paste the table name in the field **TABLE_NAME**.
 If you’re creating two tables, one for dev/prod, you would put the respective name in the respective stage.
 Your file should look something like this: